Who Used This and What Changed

 - Generated test reports with pass/fail by field, by record, and by job

-This meant engineers could test a new DataStage job in minutes rather than hours — and the tests could be run automatically before any production deployment.
+Engineers could test a new DataStage job in minutes rather than hours.
+Tests ran automatically before any production deployment.
+That shift eliminated an entire class of production incidents.

 Engineering & Implementation

-- Robot Framework test library: Custom Robot Framework keywords for DataStage job execution, Teradata data validation, and file format handling (including EBCDIC)
+- Robot Framework test library: Custom keywords for DataStage job execution, Teradata data validation, and file format handling including EBCDIC

 - Control-M integration: Scripts to validate job dependency chains and automatically verify execution order